yosrahelal/paladin/sdk/typescript/README.md

 This is the official TypeScript SDK for building client applications that talk to Paladin nodes.

-At this time the SDK is incomplete, and may only contain a small set of the available Paladin methods.
+At this time the SDK is incomplete, and may only contain a subset of the available Paladin methods.

+## Build standalone

 Compile [Solidity contracts](../../solidity):